 Aside from the kitchen, the bathroom has the potential for creating the most amount of waste sent straight to the landfill.
 Plastic bottles, constant single-use items, and unnecessary products clog our shelves and our trash cans.

-Finding easy zero waste bathroom swaps is a great way to reduce our landfill-bound trash and remove toxic chemicals from our daily routine!
+Finding easy zero waste bathroom swaps is a great way to not only reduce our landfill-bound trash, but it’s also a great chance to remove toxic chemicals from our daily routine.
+Go easy on yourself and the environment by making a few simple, cost-effective swaps the next time you run out of a product.

 To get started, let’s start thinking about the products stopping our zero waste progress.